 Dr. Harshit Vaidya - Retina Specialist in Mumbai

-Dr. Harshit Vaidya is a trained Eye surgeon and Retina specialist in Mumbai.
+Dr. Harshit Vaidya is a trained Eye surgeon and Best Retina specialist in Mumbai.

 He has undergone his residency and fellowship training in Vitreo-Retinal diseases from India’s finest eye institute, Sankara Nethralaya in Chennai.
 He has also undergone a short training at San Raffaele Hospital, Milan, Italy under Professor Giuseppe Querques.